Munem Wasif: Biography

 It says "Prompted by recent shifts in the political climate of his own country, Munem Wasif is currently working on a film project titled Goom (forced disappearance, kidnapping in Bangla.)".
 The work revolves around the increasing phenomenon of people gone missing, disappearances that often remain unexplained and unaccounted for.

 Family

-Munem Wasif is the son of Bangladeshi politician Abdul Matin Khasru.
+Munem Wasif is the son of Bangladeshi politician and lawyer Abdul Matin Khasru.